Do regular blood tests show drugs? - Garden State Treatment Center

 It is very important to understand that blood tests for alcohol and prescription drugs are not “yes or no” responses but rather a measurement of the amount present.
 If you had a glass of wine late last night and had a blood test this morning, there won’t be a problem because the test will show a very low level of alcohol.
 If you took your prescription muscle relaxer before bed and got tested the next afternoon, the result will show a therapeutic level of the medication, not a level high enough to be considered abuse.

-Any level of illegal substances like cocaine or heroin is a problem, but positive blood tests for alcohol or medication prescribed for you will be a matter of quantity.
+Any level of illegal substances like cocaine or heroin is a problem, but positive blood tests for alcohol or medication prescribed for you will be a matter of quantity and context.

 Where Can I Go for Help?